saurabhLinqia/genai-labs/README.md

-# genai-labs
+# Generative AI Labs
-collection of labs relating to working with language models
+Collection of labs relating to working with language models on AWS

+## Contents

+### 1. Retrieval Augmented Generation with Text Embeddings and Pgvector